 BArch(Hons1) (UNSW), LFRAIA, FTSE, RIBA

-Michael formed Blight Rayner Architecture with Jayson Blight in 2016.
+Michael formed Blight Rayner Architecture with Jayson Blight in 2016, following his 26 years as Principal Director of Cox Rayner Architects.

 Michael has conceived and overseen the creation of many of Brisbane’s, and wider Queensland’s, public buildings and spaces.
 His work encompasses major cultural buildings, convention centres, university campuses, justice buildings, hospitals, town centres, and sports and recreation centres.
-He is currently designing a technology hub for a Brisbane private school, a revitalisation of a large shopping mall, and a new town centre on the Gold Coast.
+He is currently joint project director for the New Performing Arts Venue at the Queensland Performing Arts Centre and for The Lanes Town Centre on the Gold Coast.

 Michael is a long-term Adjunct Professor in Architecture at both the University of Queensland and Griffith University, the latter where he also chairs its architecture advisory board.
 He is a member of the Queensland Government’s Urban Design and Places Panel, and the University of Queensland’s Design Advisory Panel.